Hydra9268/Optimizely-Remodal/README.md

 #### Purpose

 This script lets Optimizely users make A/B adjustments to their modal content based on certain conditions.
-For example I want to A/B test image promotions in a modal that will appear after the third webpage and after 10 seconds based on whether a specific cookie exists.
-By itself Optimizely is unable to handle these kinds of A/B tests.
+For example I want to A/B test image promotions that will appear after a third webpage, after 10 seconds based on whether a specific cookie exists.
+Optimizely is unable to handle these kinds of complex A/B tests.

 #### Use